MikeBell1/paper/paper.md

 Mike Bell

 # Introduction
-We have had issues with the flow module since it was swapped.
+We have had issues with the flow module since it was replaced in February.

+We have been in contact with LI-COR technical support.